MosheLevy20/BlackHoleRayTracer/README.md

 Here $g^{\mu \nu}$ is the inverse of $g_{\mu \nu}$, and the commas indicate differentiation WRT whichever variable follows.

+The metric I used to generate the image in the results section is the Schwarzschild metric.
 The Schwarzschild metric describes spacetime in the vicinity of a non-rotating uncharged black hole.
 It is given (in spherical coordinates centered on the black hole) by
 ```math
 g_{\mu \nu} = \begin{pmatrix}-\left( 1-\frac{r_s}{r}\right) & 0 & 0 & 0\\ 0 & \left( 1-\frac{r_s}{r}\right)^{-1} & 0 & 0\\ 0 & 0 & r^2 & 0\\ 0 & 0 & 0 & r^2 sin^2(\theta)\\\end{pmatrix}
 ```
+Here $r_s$ is the Schwarzschild radius (A.K.A the radius of no return).
+Past this radius nothing, not even light, can escape the black hole.

 # Implementation

 ## Sympy